California State University, Chico: History

 On March 12, 1887, a legislative act was enacted to create the Northern Branch of the California State Normal School.
 Less than a month later, Chico was chosen as the location.
-On June 24, 1887, General John Bidwell donated 8 acre of land from his cherry orchard.
-Then on July 4, 1888, the first cornerstone was laid.
+In 1887, General John Bidwell donated 8 acre of land from his cherry orchard.
+On July 4, 1888, the first cornerstone was laid.
 On September 3, 1889, doors opened for the 90 enrolled students.
 The library opened on January 11, 1890, with 350 books.
 On June 20, 1891, the first graduation took place, a class of 15.

 In 1910, Annie Kennedy Bidwell donated an additional 2 acre of land to be used for work with elementary agriculture.
 The next year Mrs. Bidwell donated an orange orchard lot 55 × 440 ft as the children's playground, which is connected to the Training School.
-Twenty years later in 1921, legislation was enacted to change the school's name to Chico State Teacher's College.
+In 1921, legislation was enacted to change the school's name to Chico State Teacher's College.
 In 1922, Chico State Teacher's College added a junior college curriculum and awarded a certificate after two years.
-Also in 1922, Bidwell Mansion was turned into a women's dormitory, Bidwell Hall.
+Also in 1922, Bidwell Mansion was turned into a women's dormitory.
 In 1923 the first college paper, The Collegian, was published.
 In 1924, the state Board of Education allowed the school to grant baccalaureate degrees.
 Also in 1924, the wildcat was chosen as the mascot.
-In 1925 the alumni organization was founded.
-In 1927 a fire destroyed the Normal Building.
-That same year a gym was built on the grounds of Bidwell Mansion.
+In 1927 a gym was built on the grounds of Bidwell Mansion.
 In 1929, the cornerstone for the new administration building was laid on top of Normal Building's original cornerstone.
-In 1929 the student bookstore was established.

 In 1935, Bidwell Hall was turned into a recreation and student center—the first student union.
 Also in 1935 a legislative act changed the college name from Chico State Teachers College to Chico State College.
 In 1937 evening classes started on campus and athletic fields were purchased from the Chico Board of Education.
-In 1939, chimes were installed in library tower.
-Sororities held a fund drive to raise $600 for them.
-In 1940 the college offered civilian pilot classes.

 In 1948, dorms for 500 male students were set up on west side of Warner Street.
 The buildings were built during World War II and were used as bachelor quarters for a Marine Hospital in Klamath Falls, Oregon.
-They were brought to Chico State in sections and reconstructed in the spring of 1948.
-The two-story barrack-like structures had 36 rooms, each occupied by 4 students.
-North Hall later became a female dormitory.
-The speech and debate team was founded by Herbert Rae, Speech & Drama Department Chair.